21 February to 6 March 2022

-In Fairtrade Fortnight 2022 we need to shout louder than ever to make sure politicians turn their promises into action at COP27 in Cairo next year.
+We need to be louder than ever to make sure politicians turn their promises into action at COP27 in Cairo next year.
 The failure to deliver enough progress at COP26 makes it even more important that governments get serious next year.
 We also need businesses to support Fairtrade more than ever.

 In Fortnight 2021 we heard about the determined, ambitious work of Fairtrade farmers taking on the climate crisis.
 The deep frustration is that politicians from the world’s wealthiest nations at COP26 failed to match that ambition and determination.

-As Fairtrade farmers return home from the UN summit to continue their work, we need our politicians and business leaders to work harder.
+As Fairtrade farmers continue their work, we need our politicians and business leaders to work harder.

-- Our 2022 festival will be online again as the UK continues to slowly open back up to physical events.
-However, if you want to and feel comfortable to run a local public event in person then please do!
-Any and all events, online and offline, are welcome from stalls to panels, bake offs to coffee mornings and quiz nights.
-If you would like a speaker from the Fairtrade Foundation to join your event, please tell us a little bit more about what you have planned.
+- Our 2022 festival will be online again, however, if you want to and feel comfortable to run a local public event in your community then please do!
+Any and all events, online and offline, are welcome from stalls to panels, bake-offs to coffee mornings and quiz nights.
+We are only able to offer virtual speakers in 2022 but if you would like a staff speaker from the Fairtrade Foundation to join your virtual event, please tell us a little bit more about what you have planned.

 - Can you reach out to other local groups to share the Fairtrade message?
 Do you have another local environmental or social justice group in your community that you could present to or join up with this Fortnight?

-- In January 2022 you will be able to order new posters and an explainer leaflet on Fairtrade and the climate crisis to help spread the word
+- You can now order new posters and an explainer leaflet on Fairtrade and the climate crisis to help spread the word in your local community.

-- You can also use our social media resources to spread the word online and add more voices.
-You will find posts and banners for your facebook, twitter and instagram.
-Check out our Digital and Social media guide if you need support.
+- You can also use our online resources to spread the word.
+You will find posts and banners for your Facebook, Twitter and Instagram, press releases, digital posters, images, videos and even Zoom backgrounds!
+Head to our Resource Library to see everything available.
+You can also check out our Digital and Social media guide if you need support.